-A Regional Meeting is a meeting with a Board Officer ordinarily held in the regional centre closest to the workplace on the Wednesday of the third week after the week in which the vote is held.
+A Regional Meeting is a meeting with a Board Officer on the Wednesday of the third week after the week in which the vote is held.
 At this meeting, a Board Officer again assists the parties in an attempt to resolve, or at least narrow, the remaining issues.